dfaruque/Serenity.Extra/README.md

 # Serenity.Extra

-the Name says that this is an extra to My Beloved https://github.com/volkanceylan/Serenity platform
+Name of the repo says that this is an extra to My Beloved https://github.com/volkanceylan/Serenity platform

 It is just some useful utilities and some extra functionality like
 - Showing lookup text instead of id value in grid etc.